Why Wheaton Precious Metals Corp. (WPM)’s Most Recent Report Reveals Some Hints About Its Future

 WPM’s Market Performance

-WPM stocks went down by -0.33% for the week, with a monthly drop of -6.45% and a quarterly performance of -27.26%, while its annual performance rate touched -29.24%.
-The volatility ratio for the week stands at 3.72% while the volatility levels for the past 30 days are set at 3.49% for Wheaton Precious Metals Corp.
-The simple moving average for the period of the last 20 days is -3.04% for WPM stocks with a simple moving average of -21.88% for the last 200 days.
+WPM stocks went up by 5.83% for the week, with a monthly drop of 0.00% and a quarterly performance of -16.74%, while its annual performance rate touched -18.67%.
+The volatility ratio for the week stands at 3.07% while the volatility levels for the past 30 days are set at 3.45% for Wheaton Precious Metals Corp.
+The simple moving average for the period of the last 20 days is 3.56% for WPM stocks with a simple moving average of -16.96% for the last 200 days.

 Analysts’ Opinion of WPM